Poděbrady family

-The Bohemian Poděbrady family (Páni z Poděbrad) was a noble family in Bohemia, arising from the Lords of Kunštát.
+The Bohemian Poděbrady family (Páni z Poděbrad) was a noble lineage in Bohemia, originating from the Lords of Kunštát.
 After Boček of Kunštát (d.
-1373) had acquired the Lordship of Poděbrady by marriage, he called himself "Boček of Kunštát and Poděbrady".
-The most prominent member of the family was George of Poděbrady, who was king of Bohemia.
-His sons were raised to imperial counts and Counts of Glatz.
-They founded the Silesian branch of the family, the Dukes of Münsterberg (Knížata z Minsterberka).
+1373) obtained the Lordship of Poděbrady through marriage, he styled himself "Boček of Kunštát and Poděbrady."

+The most prominent member of the family was George of Poděbrady, king of Bohemia.
+His sons were elevated to imperial counts and Counts of Glatz, and established the Silesian branch of the family, the Dukes of Münsterberg (Knížata z Minsterberka).

 History

 Among the members of Poděbrady and Münsterberg branches of the family were some of the most important political figures in the Kingdom of Bohemia in the 14th through 17th century.
 Among their possessions were Poděbrady in central Bohemia and the eastern Bohemian dominions Litice Castle and Hummel and parts of the territory of the former monasteries at Opatovice and Pardubice.

 After the death of Hynek Krušina of Lichtenburg, Lord of Glatz in 1454, George of Poděbrady acquired most of the possessions Hynek left behind, under a preliminary contract Hynek had signed shortly before his death.
 These included the Častolovice inheritance, which included the Lordship of Glatz, which George raised to a county in 1459.
 In 1456, he bought the Duchy of Münsterberg from Ernest of Opava.
 This gave him significant influence in Silesia, which would provide the political and economic basis for his descendants.
 They founded as Dukes of Münsterberg, Oels, Bernstadt and Opava the Silesian branch of the family known in Czech as Paní z Poděbrad a Minsterberka.
 Even after they lost the Duchy of Münsterberg and sold the County of Glatz in 1501, the Silesian branch of the family continued to call themselves "Duke of Münsterberg" and "Count of Glatz" until the branch died out in 1647.

 Duke Charles II, Duke of Münsterberg-Oels, who served as governor of Silesia, acquired the north Moravian Lordship of Šternberk by marriage in 1570.
 In 1587 he inherited the south Moravian Lordship of Jevišovice.

 With the death of Duke Charles Frederick I, the House of Poděbrady died out in the male line in 1647.
 His possessions reverted to the Bohemian Crown.
 Because Charles Frederick's daughter Elisabeth Marie of Münsterberg-Oels was married to Silvius I Nimrod, Duke of Württemberg-Oels, the feudal rights on the Principality of Oels were transferred to the House of Württemberg in 1648.
 The Moravian Lordship of Jevišovice reverted to the sovereign.